OPCFoundation/UA-IIoT-StarterKit/docs/setup/README.md

 ```
 dotnet run
 ```
-Verify that "Jello World!" was printed.
+Verify that "Hello World!" was printed.

 Compile the program for the Raspberry Pi.
 ```